 The minor in economics consists of six courses in the department.
 Almost all economics courses have math prerequisites.
 These six courses must include:

 Two courses at the 300 or 400 level and any two other economics courses at the 200-level or above.
 No substitution of non-economics courses will be accepted towards the requirements for the minor, except as described below.

 Math 115 (College Algebra) or Math Q114 (Quantitative Reasoning) is a prerequisite for Econ 101 (Introduction to Microeconomics) and for Econ 102 (Introduction to Macroeconomics).

 Economics courses taken at other institutions of higher education may be counted towards the requirements for the economics minor, up to a maximum of two such courses.
 One of the following courses at UMass Boston: MSIS 111, Math 125 or Psych 270, may also be counted towards the economics minor (and will be considered a substitute for Econ 205).
 These non-economics courses will be considered as one of the two allowable transfer courses for the minor.

 For more information on requirements for the Economics major or minor, see the BASIC INFO SHEET.

 Declaring a Major or Minor in Economics

-To declare a major or minor in economics, stop by the department office (Wheatley, fifth floor, room 082) to get the form required by the Registrar.
-For majors, we will also assign you to an individual faculty member who will serve as your advisor.
-If you have any questions about declaring a major or minor in economics, you should speak with an economics professor with whom you have a course or you can arrange to talk with the Department Chairperson, Professor Adugna Lemi.
+In order to declare a major in economics, simply stop by the department office (Wheatley, fifth floor, room 082).
+We will sign the form required by the Registrar.
+More important, we will assign you to an individual faculty member who will serve as your adviser.
+If you have any questions about declaring a major in economics, you should speak with an economics professor with whom you have a course or you can arrange to talk with the Associate Chair, Professor Julie Nelson, or Chairperson of the Department, Professor Adugna Lemi.